Dev8683/pvsneslibwiki/Installation-with-Windows.md

-Here you will find  detailed instruction for installing PVSnesLib on a Windows environment.
+Here you will find detailed instructions for installing PVSnesLib on a Windows environment.

 To use it, you will need:
   * msys
   * Last version of DevKitSnes
   * Last version of PVSnesLib binaries
   * An editor like Programmer's Notepad, Sublime text or Eclipse (if your PC is strong enough ;-))

-Additional sections below will cover others OS installation like Linux and Mac OS X.
+Additional sections below will cover others OS installations like Linux and Mac OS X.

 Good luck!